 For me, I have long been looking for a purpose to donate a portion of my income to.
 It was hard to settle on one, as there are so many things I can about.
 This led to analysis paralysis.
 I have finally narrowed it down to girls’ education, and will be speaking with people from four different organizations this week to determine which one(s) I’ll select.

 I have been wanting to do that a long time.
 But wanting isn’t enough.
 Time to take action!

-I’d love to hear from you, so please tell me below: what’s the one action you are going to take to help your life be more in alignment with your values?
+What’s the one action you are going to take to help your life be more in alignment with your values?